scarere/IHMS/README.md

 The IHMS folder is the final implementation of the IHMS system.
 This sections contains the code and scripts to run the IHMS system in full.
   - Predict Arryhthmia's in Real-Time using complete system
+  - Real-time plotting and control using custom user interface

 ### Dataset-Proc